space-wizards/website-content/content/post/22-06-22-progress-report-35.md

 Due to the high fatality rate of unprotected EVAs and hull breaches—and more importantly the cost of cloning replacement crew—Central Command has retooled the genetic makeup of crewmembers to ensure a minimum of one (1) minute of unprotected survivability in the harsh vacuum of space.

+Additionally, there's a new medipen in survival boxes to help with space exposure and some emergency lockers now contain emergency suits.

 {{< imgw "/images/post/pr_35/eva" >}}

 {{< newsection >}}